 Fish often and inspect often.
 After casting your magnet dozens of times in just one outing, be sure to frequently check the eyebolt and ensure it hasn’t loosened, increasing the risk of losing your magnet.

-Always ensure that it is safe to fish in your selected location by considering the waters depth and current.
+Always ensure that it is safe to fish in your selected location by considering the depth of the water and current.
 Be sure to always fish with another person or tell someone when and where you will be fishing and how to best contact you.
 Always ensure that your findings are cleared away and kept off any footpaths ensuring you respect the environment around you.